Python packaging, environment and dependency management

 Mamba is a fully compatible drop-in replacement for conda.
 It was started in 2019 by Wolf Vollprecht.

-The introductory blog post is an enlightening read, which also explains conda better than conda explains itself.
+The introductory blog post is an enlightening read, which also explains conda better than conda does.
 The mamba 1.0 release announcement is also very good.
 See mamba-org/mamba for more.
 The fact that the authors of this system can articulate their ideas is a major selling point in my opinion.

 Provide a convenient way to install developer tools in VSCode workspaces from conda-forge with micromamba.
 Get NodeJS, Go, Rust, Python or JupyterLab installed by running a single command.